CustomAdaptor in Syncfusion Angular Grid

 }

-This guide provides detailed instructions on binding data and performing CRUD (Create, Read, Update, Delete) actions using the CustomAdaptor by extending the ODataV4Adaptor in your Syncfusion Angular Grid.
+This guide provides detailed instructions on binding data and performing CRUD (Create, Read, Update, Delete) actions using the CustomAdaptor by extending the ODataV4Adaptor in the Syncfusion Angular Grid.

-To configure a server with Syncfusion Angular Grid, you need to follow the below steps:
+To configure a server with Syncfusion Angular Grid, follow these steps:

 1. Project Creation: